TheCloudlessSky/NHibernate.Caches.Redis/README.md

 - Allow the lock value to be customized.
 This is useful if you want to store information such as what machine/process generated the lock to help with debugging.
+- Wrap exceptions that can occur in `RedisCache` with `RedisCacheException`.

 ### 1.3.0